acetylSv/GST-tacotron/README.md

 </code></pre>

 ## Notes
-At experiments 6-1 and 6-2, paper points out that one could SELECT some tokens, scale it and then feed this style embedding into text encoder.
+1. At experiments 6-1 and 6-2, paper points out that one could SELECT some tokens, scale it and then feed this style embedding into text encoder.
 But at section 3.2.2, multi-head attention is used and each token is set to be 256/h dim.
 If so, at inference time, a selected token should have 256/h dim, but the text encoder should be fused with a 256 dim vector.
 And also, if one choose to use multi-head attention, then the style embedding will become some vectors'(which is the attention result of each head) concatenation passing through a linear network rather than GST's weighed sum.
 I do not really understand that if this is the case, can one simply SELECT some GST's combination to represent style embedding or not.
+2. Input phone seqs did not give better results or faster convergence speed.
+3. Dynamic bucketing with feed_previous decoder RNN seems not possible?
+   (tf.split, tf.unstack, tf.shape, get_shape().as_list(), slicing... not seems
+   to work)
 ## TODO
 - [x] Find an adequate dataset (Blizzard 2013)
-- [ ] Implement feed_previous function in decoder RNN
+- [x] (Failed) Implement feed_previous function in decoder RNN
-- [ ] Input phone seqs instead of character seqs
+- [x] Input phone seqs instead of character seqs
 - [ ] WaveNet vocoder